检测到您已登录华为云国际站账号,为了您更好的体验,建议您访问国际站服务网站 https://www.huaweicloud.com/intl/zh-cn

 You can create, modify, delete, and view PTR records.
 TTL TTL is short for time to live, which specifies how long a record record is cached on a local DNS server.
 It is measured in seconds.
 The TTL value ranges from 1 to 2147483647.

 DNS allows you to create, modify, delete, and view private zones, associate private zones with VPCs, and disassociate private zones from VPCs.
-Private zones can be created without the need to register domain names.
+Private zones can be created without registration.
 Each private zone must be unique in an associated VPC.
+For details, see Overview.

 Delete the existing record set and then add the record set again.
 Deleting a record set may cause domain name resolution failures.
 Exercise caution when performing this operation.
 Parent Topic: DNS Rules